Do I need a footmuff?

 Look & functionality

-There is no reason for look and functionality not working together.
-Parents put a lot of focus on the look of the stroller, along with the functionality of course, and then it’s important that the footmuff looks nice and matches your nice looking stroller.
-Black works with almost everything, but if you have a grey stroller a matching footmuff might be the best choice.
+There is no need to trade look for functionality when it comes to footmuffs.
+Parents put a lot of focus on the look of the stroller, along with the functionality of course, and so it’s important that the footmuff looks good also.
+The Najell Footmuff in Matte Black works with almost everything, but if you have a grey stroller a matching footmuff might be the best choice

-If we want to stop global warming, we do need to consume more responsibly.
-That doesn’t mean that we should stop consuming, but buy good quality that lasts and has different functions and adjustability.
+When we do consume it is important to think about quality and durability.
+If you are able to, buy good quality that lasts and has different functions and potential adjustments.
 You should be able to use the same footmuff from newborn to three years and then pass it down to future siblings or cousins.

 When buying products for your child, you should always make sure all material is Oeko tex class 1, standard 100 certified.
 The best choice for your baby.

-While designing the Footmuff Winter Cover, all these points were taken into consideration and important that the product would fulfil all the criteria.
-The Winter Cover fits in all prams and strollers on the market and in the baby nest SleepCarrier.
+While designing the Najell Footmuff, we wanted it to be the only Footmuff you needed.
+Meaning all these factors were considered and required as part of our criteria.
+Najell's Footmuff fits in all prams and strollers, and in the Babynest SleepCarrier.
 The filling is made out of Sorona, a recycled material that is both fluffy and warm.
 Made to last and be the best option for your baby.